The-0xAlex/SetupXcode/README.md

 $ rm -rf SetupXcode
 ```

-## Install manually to burn calories
+## Install manually to burn calories and time

 You can also choose to do things manually if you want to be weird: